UCLA–USC rivalry: Activities before the game

 At UCLA, the week before the game is known as "Beat 'SC Week" (officially dubbed "Blue and Gold Week").
-At USC, the week before the game is known as "Troy Week" or, more popularly, "Conquest".
+At USC, the week before the game is known as "Troy Week" during which the "Conquest" rally is held.

 Both schools host a number of activities on their respective campuses during the week to promote school spirit.
 Activities include parades, bonfires, rallies, and live entertainment.

 Also, both schools take steps to prevent vandalism of two major landmarks on campus: USC wraps its Trojan Shrine (better known as "Tommy Trojan") in bubble wrap and duct tape, while UCLA covers its Bruin Bear statue with tarp stating "THE BRUIN BEAR IS HIBERNATING.
 BEAT 'SC.", and more recently a $5000 wooden puzzle box.
 Groups of UCLA students known as "Bruin Bear Security Force" also camp out in Bruin Plaza, ostensibly to protect the Bruin Bear in the event of a prank, while the USC Trojan Knights hold a week-long vigil guarding Tommy Trojan with the sign "Don't Bruin your life".
 This has come as a response to students painting the statues in the rival schools' colors before the game.

 There are a number of inter-campus competitions between various groups before the game.